kormuyang/posn/materials/01-mathematics/README.md

 ## Lectures

+The following table shows all lectures and the order in which each should be completed.

 | Order | Lecture | Format |
 |:---:|:---:|:---:|
 | 1 | [Modulo Basic](lectures/modulo_basic.txt) | txt |

 ## Problems

+The following table shows all problems, solutions, and the order in which each should be completed.

 | Order | Problem | Solution |
 |:---:|:---:|:---:|